Waldenstrom macroglobulinemia (WM) is a rare form of blood cancer. In the United States, around

 Many people with cancer build close relationships with their healthcare team and rely on them as a source of security throughout their treatment.
 You may find yourself missing their support once your treatment ends and your appointments become less frequent.

 Joining an online or in-person support group specifically for cancer survivors can help fill the gap and make you feel supported by people who’ve had a similar experience with their health.

-Counseling can offer relief from the emotional burden that accompanies rare diseases, like WM.
+Counseling can offer relief from the emotional toll that comes along with having a rare disease like WM.
 A mental health professional can provide one-on-one attention and help you develop coping skills.

 Taking care of yourself is an important component of feeling your best when you have WM.
 Making lifestyle changes, like eating a nutritious diet and exercising regularly, can help keep your body healthy and make you feel more in control of your health.

 While these tips provide overall guidelines for better health, it’s important to work with your doctor to determine which specific changes are right for you.